-Summary details of ALL online safety incidents will be recorded on this form by the online safety lead or other designated member of staff.
-This incident log will be monitored at least termly and information reported to SLT and governors.
+Summary details of ALL online safety incidents will be recorded on CPOMS by the online safety lead or DSLs.
+The incident logs will be monitored at least termly by SLT and reported to governors.

-Appendix I- Safeguarding and remote education during coronavirus (COVID-19)
+Appendix I- Safeguarding and remote education